 If telework is not realistic, then disinfection, social distancing, staggered shifts, reduced hours or limits on customers should keep your employees as safe as possible.

-Whether your business cuts its hours or closes, security systems are a good investment.
+Whether your business continues as usual, cuts its hours, or closes, security systems are a good investment.
 You can keep an eye on the business from wherever you are, and the system will continue to serve you after the crisis eases.
-Remove valuables, computers and electronics from the business to ensure there’s nothing pricey to steal.
+If the business closes for a while, remove valuables, computers, and electronics to ensure there’s nothing pricey to steal.

 Many businesses will recover from the coronavirus crisis.
 Some may look radically different but could flourish nonetheless.
 The important thing is to give your business a fighting chance to weather the pandemic.

 Complete Coronavirus Coverage for Small Businesses: Guides from the U.S. Chamber of Commerce

 1. Boone, T. (2020, March 24).
 Policyholders finding out that business interruption insurance doesn't cover coronavirus.
 The Advocate.
 Retrieved April 11, 2020, from https://www.theadvocate.com/baton_rouge/news/coronavirus/article_847dbef8-6d4c-11ea-a4ec-cb2f190c24fe.html